rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### hdcp

-Get the supported HDCP versions available for content transmission
+The supported HDCP versions available for content transmission

 To get the value of `hdcp` call the method like this: